-There are many specifications used to define speakers and power handling or “wattage rating” is one of the most common specs we encounter when looking to use or buy a speaker.
+There are many specifications used to define speakers, and power handling or “wattage rating” is one of the most common specs we encounter when reading into using or buying a speaker.
 The spec will look something like 1000 W; 350 Wrms, or 800 Wpeak.

 In this article, you’ll learn all about the somewhat confusing wattage rating (power handling specification) of speakers and how it may not or may not be useful to you when choosing speakers.

 To understand the power handling ratings of speakers, we should understand what power is in the first place.

 Electric power is defined as the rate per unit time at which an electric circuit transfers electrical energy.

 It is measured in the SI unit of watts (W).
 1 watt is equal to the transfer of 1 joule per second.

 The power amplifier in our signal chain provides amplified audio signals that can properly drive our speaker(s) to produce sound.
 The transfer (strength) of these audio signals is typically rated as an amount of electric power (in watts).

 Basically, speakers are transducers that convert electrical energy (audio signals) into mechanical energy (sound waves).